 Police: DNA determines 1972 killer of Indiana student

 TERRE HAUTE, Ind.
-(AP) — Police say DNA evidence has been used to identify the killer of an Indiana State University student in 1972.
+(AP) — Police say a man just identified as the killer of an Indiana State University student in 1972 was killed in a shootout with police six years later.

 Milam's body was found in the trunk of her car on Sept.
 1, 1972.
 She had been bound and gagged.
 An autopsy determined she died of strangulation.

-Note: This story has been corrected to show Keen spoke Monday, not Tuesday.